 If you’re unsure where to start in organising a virtual bingo event, don’t worry, we’re here to help.
 Read our step by step guide below for all the information you need to get a virtual bingo night planned and in your diary.

 The first step in organising a virtual bingo night is deciding what video call application is going to be the easiest to use.
-What’s great is that in 2020, there are so many different options for players to choose from and many of them will already be widely used by those currently working from home.
+What’s great is that there are so many different options for players to choose from and many of them will already be widely used by those currently working from home.
 Some of the most popular video call providers to consider are:

 Any of these options will work well for a virtual bingo night and you can choose which is most important to you such as creative backgrounds, being able to play in-app games or the platform allowing a larger number of people in one room.